How to Protect Your Website from Hackers (Beginner Tips)

 - yourwebsite.com/wp-admin

-- Use a custom login URL.
+- Use a custom login URL with the help of a security plugin.

 10. Monitor Website Activity